InbumS/CoTe/KWStudy/readme.md

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-this repogitory contained python code contained of inflearn data
+this repogitory contained python code consists of inflearn data

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""